alexamy/godot-dialogue-system/README.md

 Used for jumping to another dialogue block unconditionally.

 ### Comment (`//`)
-One-line comment.
+Oneline comment.
 Stripped from output.

 ## ADT
 TODO